-Baru seeds (also known as baru nuts or baru almonds) are a primitive Legume (Dipteryx alata Vog.).
-They come from the baru tree or Baruzeiro, a tall tree native to the South American Cerrado savanna.
+Baru seeds (also known as baru nuts or baru almonds) come from a primitive Legume (Dipteryx alata Vog.) known as the baru tree or Baruzeiro, a tall tree from the South American Cerrado savanna.
 Once a year it bears baru fruits, each with a single seed inside.
 After being dry-roasted, the seeds have a “nutty” flavour and texture.

 The seeds have a high nutrient density, being rich in:

 - Minerals, such as magnesium, zinc, potassium, and phosphorus

 Due to their unique composition, baru seeds have been increasingly studied by the international scientific community for the last 15 years, having several articles written on their benefits.
 In accordance to the Canadian Food Inspection Agency Nutrient Content Claim Requirements, Baru seeds have the following health attributes: